PintoDev64/Classroom_Uniminuto/README.md

 ## Classroom UNIMINUTO Rework

-This project seeks to carry out a rework of the UNIMINUTO Virtual Classroom page with a new design and infrastructure.
+This project seeks to carry out a rework of the UNIMINUTO Virtual Classroom page with a new design and infrastructure. **[Official Site](https://aula01.uniminuto.edu/) require Microsoft x UNIMINUTO account**.

 *This project was bootstrapped with [NodeJs](https://nodejs.org/es).*